Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a cleaning tip with funny story!
 I was preparing to wax my floor the "old fashioned way" as my mom always did, on my hands and knees, when I remembered a pair of plush slippers that my daughter just threw out due to a crack along the bottom of them.
 Since I didn't have the waxing mop that this product called for, I just slipped my hand into the slipper and turned it upside down on my hand and used the top portion of her slippers!

 I use sponges cut into squares to clean the fan, wire racks, etc. I also use them for cleaning the heating vents.
-I cut the sponge with scissors into squares, cutting most of the way through the sponge.

 Every time I cleaned out a certain closet, I ran across this and I would ask my husband why it was in the closet and what is it.
 He said it was a shotgun cleaning rod so I put it back in the closet and it was not moved for another year or so until I cleaned the closet again.
-Now I have put it to good use.

 The following "tools" I keep at or near my sink and use regularly: toothbrush (old) - for extra scrubbing in hard to reach places.